-The probability of anomalous data has increased in today’s data due to its humongous size and its origin for heterogenous sources.
-Considering the fact that high quality data leads to better models and predictions, data preprocessing has become vital–and the fundamental step in the data science/machine learning/AI pipeline.
-In this article, we’ll talk about the need to process data and discuss different approaches to each step in the process.
+The probability of anomalous data has increased in today’s data due to its large size and its origin for heterogenous sources.
+Considering the fact that high-quality data leads to better models and predictions, data preprocessing has become vital, and the fundamental step in the data science/machine learning/AI pipeline.
+In this article, learn about the need to process data and discuss different approaches to each step in the process.

 Accuracy: Erroneous values that deviate from the expected.
-The causes for inaccurate data can be various, which include:
+The causes for inaccurate data can vary, but include:

 Consistency: Aggregation of data is inconsistent.

 Some other features that also affect the data quality include timeliness (the data is incomplete until all relevant information is submitted after certain time periods), believability (how much the data is trusted by the user) and interpretability (how easily the data is understood by all stakeholders).